 Trade Union facility time

 The Trade Union (Facility Time Publication Requirements) Regulations 2017 require the college to publish information on facility time arrangements for trade union officials at the college.

-Total number of trade union representatives employed 1 Fte employee no. 0.8
+Total number of trade union 1 Fte employee no. 0.8 representatives employed

-Percentage of time

-Percentage of time 0% 0